Carolina Covenant Professional Development Grants

 • A description of the experience for which you are seeking funding

-• A brief summary of your current career goals and how this experience will impact your trajectory towards these
+• A brief summary of your current career goals and how this experience will impact your trajectory towards these goals

 • A reflection on the NACE Career Readiness Competencies